 Any class offered at UCSF or our partner schools can be taken as an elective after talking to your advisor.
-The courses approved for our HP minor are especially encouraged to be taken as electives.

 There are several places to check to see the availibility of courses:

-- Our department (SBS) keeps a list of the classes that we are offering; most of the approved minor courses are taught by SBS faculty and can be found at this page.
+- Our department (SBS) keeps a list of the classes that we are offering; many of the approved minor courses are taught by SBS faculty and can be found at this page.
 These courses all begin with an 'S'.

 - All the courses on offer at UCSF are listed in the Course Catalog